awsdocs/aws-lambda-developer-guide/doc_source/API_Invoke.md

 The request payload exceeded the `Invoke` request body JSON input limit\.
 For more information, see [Limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html)\.
 HTTP Status Code: 413

+ **ResourceConflictException**
+The resource already exists, or another operation is in progress\.
+HTTP Status Code: 409

  **ResourceNotFoundException**
-The resource \(for example, a Lambda function or access policy statement\) specified in the request does not exist\.
+The resource specified in the request does not exist\.
 HTTP Status Code: 404

+ **ResourceNotReadyException**
+The function is inactive and its VPC connection is no longer available\.
+Wait for the VPC connection to reestablish and try again\.
+HTTP Status Code: 502

  **ServiceException**
 The AWS Lambda service encountered an internal error\.